 What to consider before investing in a marble coffee table

 Marble coffee tables need careful maintenance due to the porous nature of the marble, but if cared for properly, a piece of marble furniture can outlast all other furniture.
 A beautiful marble tabletop will allow even the most modern coffee table design to sit in a traditional interior.
 It’s also a piece of furniture that’s pivotal to a living room scheme and deserves careful consideration.

 How to choose the right size marble coffee table for your space

 My style rule book for a harmonious home is a third pattern, a third plain and a third textured.
-Previous to purchase I would ensure the space isn’t already overloaded with pattern, as I like marble space to breath and take centre stage.
+Previous to purchase I would ensure the space isn’t already overloaded with patterns, as I like marble space to breathe and take centre stage.

 Our Favourite Marble Coffee Table’s

 The curved edges of an oval or round marble coffee table can soften the feel of a room that has lots of straight lines, plus it allows for a better flow in a high-traffic space.
 Oval or round marble coffee tables can also appear to use less space and can look less clunky than rectangular ones.

 These are the best oval-shaped marble coffee tables…

 Designed in 1957 by Eero Saarinen, the Knoll Tulip Oval Coffee Table is both elegant and modern.
 Widely recognised and a favourite among interior designers, it became an instant design classic.
 The Knoll Tulip table collection is vast in size and marble top types as there are 10 colours of marble.
 This is where I source most of my marble coffee, side and dining tables.
 I love how the edge is disguised as a thin detail.